Atta laevigata

 Atta laevigata (Smith, 1858) is one of about a dozen species of leafcutter ants in the genus Atta, found from Venezuela and south to Paraguay.
 This species is one of the largest leafcutter species, and can be recognized by the smooth and shining head of the largest workers in a colony.
-Atta laevigata is known in northern South America as hormiga culona (literally translated as "big-assed ant"), or as sikisapa in Peru, zompopo de mayo in Central America, bachaco culón in Venezuela, akango in Paraguay, and chicatana in Mexico.
+Atta laevigata is known in northern South America as hormiga culona (literally translated as "big-assed ant"), or as sikisapa in Peru, bachaco culón in Venezuela, akango in Paraguay.
 In Brazil they are known as "saúva-cabeça-de-vidro" (literally "glass-headed saúva"), with saúva being the common name for all Atta ants.
+Other Atta species are called zompopo de mayo in Central America and chicatana in Mexico.

 The colony sizes of these ants are made up of around 3.5 million individuals.